Real Madrid announce squad for Champions League match against Shakhtar

-Real Madrid have published their squad list for Wednesday’s home match against Shakhtar in the third game of the 2022 UEFA Champions League’s Group Stage.
+Real Madrid have published their squad list for Tuesday’s away match against Shakhtar in the fourth game of the Champions League’s Group Stage.

 REAL MADRID SQUAD: